Homepage > Journal > How to prepare a research report?

 3. The method of presenting and communicating the study results (in the form of data, information, conclusions, analysis, and knowledge) is essential from the perspective of the usefulness of the research report.

-5. The researcher who prepares a research report is always responsible for its communicability, comprehensibility, accessibility, and attractiveness.
+5. The researcher who prepares a research report is responsible for its communicability, comprehensibility, accessibility, and attractiveness.

 6. The UX report must meet a variety of needs and accommodate a variety of uses.